What are dendritic cells?

 Dendritic cell development

 DC development is governed by a multistep differentiation cascade that begins in the bone marrow.
-Although the precise upstream precursors of DCs have been debated for many years, it is generally agreed that DCs derive from hematopoietic stem cells through the myeloid progenitor lineage in an fms-like tyrosine kinase 3 ligand (Flt3L)-dependent manner .
+Although the precise upstream precursors of DCs have been debated for many years, it is generally agreed that DCs derive from hematopoietic stem cells through the myeloid progenitor lineage in a fms-like tyrosine kinase 3 ligand (Flt3L)-dependent manner .
 Most DCs arise from a common DC precursor (CDP) of classical/conventional DCs (cDCs) and plasmacytoid DCs (pDCs). pDC development continues in the bone marrow, while cDCs differentiate from pre-DCs in the periphery .
 Additional monocyte-derived cells (MCs) with DC-like properties (moDCs) can be generated during pathogen-initiated inflammation via the differentiation of monocytes .

 Figure 2.
 Dendritic cell development.
 Dendritic cells (DCs) develop from hematopoietic stem cells (HSCs) in a multistep process that begins in the bone marrow.
-Most DCs arise through a common DC progenitor (CDP) that differentiates into conventional DC precursors (pre-cDCs) and plasmacytoid DC precursors (pre-pDCs) in an fms-like tyrosine kinase 3 (FLT3) ligand-dependent manner.
+Most DCs arise through a common DC progenitor (CDP) that differentiates into conventional DC precursors (pre-cDCs) and plasmacytoid DC precursors (pre-pDCs) in a fms-like tyrosine kinase 3 (FLT3) ligand-dependent manner.
 E2-2–dependent pDC differentiation continues in the bone marrow, while the two conventional DCs emerge from pre-cDCs in peripheral lymphoid tissues.
 The development of cDC1 is dependent on basic leucine zipper ATF-like transcription factor 3 (BATF3), and cDC2 development is regulated by several transcription factors, including interferon regulatory factor 4 (IRF4).
 Under certain conditions, MCs differentiate from monocytes to supplement the activity of classical DCs.

 Classical dendritic cells (cDCs)